votiakov/angular-actioncable/CONTRIBUTING.md

  - `gulp test` run tests on `/src` files (must have {Chromium or Chrome} and Firefox installed locally)
  - `gulp test-dist` run tests on `/dist/angular-actioncable.js` files (must have {Chromium or Chrome} and Firefox installed locally)
  - `gulp test-min` run tests on `/dist/angular-actioncable.min.js` files (must have {Chromium or Chrome} and Firefox installed locally)

+ - `sudo apt-get install chromium-browser` is recommended for the browser requirements

 ## Publish